SkyCrawl/qcoldsweat/README.md

 ## Dev notes

-* It's good to re-install Entware-ng before testing for successful installation of a release candidate.
+* It's good to re-install Entware before testing for successful installation of a release candidate.

 ## I'm your ally